News

 ASU selected as home and partner for CHIPS and Science Act-funded national facility for semiconductor advanced packaging

-In a victory for the entire state and a critical step forward for America’s efforts to reclaim its place as the global leader in digital technology, the U.S. Commerce Department and Natcast announced the selection of Arizona as the site of the co-located NSTC Prototyping and NAPMP Advanced Packaging Piloting Facility.
+The U.S. Commerce Department and Natcast selected ASU Research Park as the site of the co-located NSTC Prototyping and NAPMP Advanced Packaging Piloting Facility.

 Training stellar students to secure semiconductors